liang-tao-se/avengers_vs_invaders/README.md

 * Some superheroes are just addicted to the lone wolf show and just won't work with others when fighting the invaders.
 * There are certain regions that are *almost* not inhabited by anyone, so we are reluctant to dispense any resource there and...well, you know, we've got to give the bad guys some place to retreat to so that we could shoot the avengers vs invaders 2 sequel somewhere in future...when we found our new sugar daddy...if we managed it...

+What does that mean for you?
+Well, just remember that you should **not** create any row with **empty email address** in the final lookup table, and then everything will be fine...

 So now off you go!
 Our brave CCO (that is, if you still remember what it means)!